 Chemical pollutants mostly result from various human activities like the manufacturing, handling, storing, and disposing of chemicals.
 These occur in industrial places and activities such as oil refineries, coal power plants, construction, mining & smelting, transportation, agricultural use of pesticides and insecticides, as well as household activities.

 The chemical industry is another example in this sense, mainly because it is usually linked to polluted waste streams.
 In fact, the waste streams from chemical industry are now strictly controlled and treated before being released into the environment.
 But this was not always the case in the past and many rivers and surface water bodies were contaminated by the numerous waste streams coming from various chemical plants, as well as other industrial sources.
 Even though measures were taken to reduce this type of pollution, its effects are still visible.

 Household chemicals involve a variety of chemical products and mixtures that can easily become chemical pollutants when released into the environment.
 Even the everyday detergents are chemical compounds that may pollute our environment!
 Read the labels of detergent products to confirm that they contain a variety of potentially hazardous chemicals.

-In conclusion, chemical pollution problems can be caused by a large variety of chemicals from a large variety of sources and involve a variety of health effects from simple digestive problems, to chemical intoxication and death by poisoning.
-The causes are usually related to exposure to high amounts of chemicals by consumption of poisonous food (e.g., fish, crops), drinking highly contaminated water, or breathing highly contaminated air.
+Chemical pollution can be caused by a variety of chemicals from a variety of sources and can involve a variety of health effects from simple digestive problems to chemical intoxication and sudden death by poisoning.
+The effects are usually related to the exposure to high amounts of chemicals.
+Chemical pollution leads to various serious diseases, generally by consuming poisonous food, drinking highly contaminated water, or breathing highly contaminated air.